 8. RACE PACE TRAINING: HOW MANY TIMES HAVE YOU HEARD SWIMMERS COMPLAIN AFTER A RACE “I DIDN’T KNOW I WAS OUT THAT FAST/SLOW?
 I HAD TOO MUCH LEFT OR “DIED” AT THE END.
 A key trait of great swimmers is intelligent race splitting (“pacing”).
 This trait can be learned with practice and the proper tools, like the PACE PAL® Underwater Pace Clock.

-I also think it is important is to have swimmers incorporate some “blind pace” swimming.
-For example, swimmers do a set of 20 x 100 where they do 5 with pace clock, 5 without, 5 with etc. so they truly feel and understand the pace…” – Coach Paul Mangen,
+We also think it is important is to have swimmers incorporate some “blind pace” swimming.
+For example, swimmers do a set of 20 x 100 where they do 5 with pace clock, 5 without, 5 with etc. so they truly feel and understand the pace…”

 9. DRY-LAND AND PRIVATE FITNESS COACHING: “I provide fitness coaching services and use my PACE PAL® in semi-private training sessions so my members can keep track of their own rest periods.
 It helps reposition me as the expert and do what I do best instead of being a counter!
 Love the large display.
 It helps them see it easily and stay on track for rest periods.
 They can also track intervals on their own while I am in coaching form.” – Philip Deer